redis/redis-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

-Get fields from an hash value.
+Get fields from a hash value.
 This function is called using a variable number of arguments, alternating a field name (as a `RedisModuleString` pointer) with a pointer to a `RedisModuleString` pointer, that is set to the value of the field if the field exists, or NULL if the field does not exist.